 I do not remember the exact circumstances, but this particular construct was probably the result of a late night debugging session where the root cause of the odd behavior was something else entirely.
 But anyway, this recipe is offered in a true it works for me spirit, and I can attest that this configuration works.

-The queue spamd part shows that this gateway also has an altq(9) based traffic shaping regime in place.
+The queue spamd part shows that this gateway also has a queue based traffic shaping regime in place.
 The final pass out rule is there to make sure spamlogd records outgoing mail traffic and maintains whitelist entries.

 And of course for those rules to load, you need to define the tables before you use them by putting these two lines